wendyverdonk93/docs/content/integrations/accounting and bookkeeping/Exact/_index.md

 If you would like to import a MultiSafapay accountant export, we would like to kindly ask you to follow the set of instructions below:

-1. Log into your Exact Online account and go to _Financial_ -> _Banking & Cash_ -> _Statements_ -> _Import_
+1. Log into your [Exact Online account](https://start.exactonline.nl/docs/Login.aspx?ReturnUrl=%2fdocs%2fMenuPortal.aspx#_ga=2.221698527.659438293.1581330144-1715983246.1581330144) and go to _Financial_ -> _Banking & Cash_ -> _Statements_ -> _Import_
 2. Click _Choose File_ and select the MT940 file you want to upload
 3. _Click Import_

-Exact Online and Exact Globe can both perfectly import and match our MT940 report if:
+[Exact Online](https://www.exact.com/software/exact-online) and [Exact Globe](https://www.exact.com/software/exact-globe) can both perfectly import and match our MT940 report if:

-* your accounting package supports the processing of MT940 files (bank statements).
+* your accounting package supports the processing of MT940 files (bank statements)
-* the order numbering that appears in the exported accountant files (eg 200160526), also appears in the correct invoice fields in your accounting platform.
+* the order numbering that appears in the exported accountant files (eg 200160526), also appears in the correct invoice fields in your accounting platform
-* the customer’s name and the order amounts that appear in the exported accountant files correspond to those in your accounting platform.
+* the customer’s name and the order amounts that appear in the exported accountant files correspond to those in your accounting platform

 __Please note__: _Exact Basic / Standard package does not support the MT940 import function, at least Exact Advanced version is required to import an MT940 report.
 Lightspeed users must require Lightspeed to perform an adjustment to make sure the order number appears in the correct field in Exact for it to be matched with our MT940._